neilrathi17/NST-bot/README.md

 # NST-bot

 > <Subtitle>
->Nst-bot is a private bot for the navshakethat rubie discord server.
+>Nst-bot is a private bot for the navshakethat-Ruby discord server.

 ---